danrusei/danrusei.github.io/content/posts/migrate_danube_etcd_to_raft.md

 Before diving into the replacement, here's what etcd provided, six distinct usage patterns we needed to replicate:

-1. **Broker registration & liveness** — Each broker registered itself with an etcd lease.
+1. **Broker registration & liveness**: Each broker registered itself with an etcd lease.
 A background keep-alive task renewed the lease periodically.
 If the broker died, the lease expired, the key was deleted, and watchers detected the failure.

-2. **Leader election** — Brokers competed for a `/cluster/leader` key using lease-based compare-and-swap.
+2. **Leader election**: Brokers competed for a `/cluster/leader` key using lease-based compare-and-swap.
 The winner became the cluster leader (responsible for topic assignment and rebalancing).

-3. **Metadata KV store** — Topics, namespaces, schemas, subscriptions, all stored as JSON values under hierarchical key paths like `/cluster/brokers/{id}/{namespace}/{topic}`.
+3. **Metadata KV store**: Topics, namespaces, schemas, subscriptions, all stored as JSON values under hierarchical key paths like `/cluster/brokers/{id}/{namespace}/{topic}`.

-4. **Watch/event bus** — etcd's prefix watch API powered the broker's event-driven architecture. `LoadManager` and `BrokerWatcher` subscribed to key prefixes and reacted to changes.
+4. **Watch/event bus**: etcd's prefix watch API powered the broker's event-driven architecture. `LoadManager` and `BrokerWatcher` subscribed to key prefixes and reacted to changes.

-5. **Load reporting** — Brokers periodically wrote load metrics; the leader watched for them and made rebalancing decisions.
+5. **Load reporting**: Brokers periodically wrote load metrics; the leader watched for them and made rebalancing decisions.

-6. **WAL metadata** — Persistent storage (Write-Ahead Log) metadata was stored in etcd alongside everything else.
+6. **WAL metadata**: Persistent storage (Write-Ahead Log) metadata was stored in etcd alongside everything else.

 ## The Replacement: openraft + redb